ziramehr/parstin/README.md

 # parstin
-Pārstin is the name proposed by Dr. Mohammad Heydari-Malayeri for an alternative writing system for the Persian language, resembling the Latin script.
+Pārstin is the name proposed by Iranian Astrophysicist and Linguist Dr. Mohammad Heydari-Malayeri for an alternative writing system for the Persian language (Pārsi), resembling the Latin script.
+It has several advantages over the current script adapted from Arabic, most importantly, it's precision in capturing Pārsi.
+This writing system was explained by Iranian Philosopher and Translator Dr. Mir Shamsuddin Adib-Soltani in An introduction to the writing of the Persian script.
+Amirkabir Publications, Tehran, 1976.